 The view at Wendy’s Secret Garden, Lavender Bay

-Sat next to the famous Luna Park on the north side of the harbour, you’ll just need to walk up a few steps to find the most stunning garden (or you can park your car on Lavender Street, walk over to Clark Park and down the steps into Wendy’s).
+Situated next to the famous Luna Park in Lavender Bay, you’ll just need to walk up a few steps to find the most stunning garden.
+If you’re driving you can park your car on Lavender Street, walk over to Clark Park and down the steps into Wendy’s.

 If you have kids, they will love all the paths as it’s a great hide and seek place!
 This is also a fantastic wedding proposal place in Sydney and a wedding venue.
 I saw someone propose when I first went there, and advised a friend to do so too, which he did!

-Over in Cremorne Point lies the lesser known Lex & Ruby’s Garden.
+Up next is the amazing lesser known Lex & Ruby’s Garden in Cremorne.
 Just beyond the walking path sits a magical garden which Lex Grahame started in 1959 after finding an elephant’s ear bulb he fished out from his morning swim.

 After you’ve finished exploring the garden, you should pop on down around the other side of Cremorne Reserve which has the amazing view of Sydney Harbour and a beautiful little pool called Macullum Pool.
 I used to go to this pool all the time.
 It’s mainly used by locals but it’s FREE and anyone can go for a dip.